 I’m Productive is designed with such challenges in mind.
-You can create project plans in a short time, with minimal efforts.
+You can create project plans in a short time, with minimal effort.
 Making updates are easy as well.

 Hard to manage multiple projects simultaneously

-Despite the drawbacks about spreadsheets and emails mentioned before, nothing is more problematic than this: managing more than one project at the same time.
+Despite the drawbacks of spreadsheets and emails mentioned before, nothing is more problematic than this: managing more than one project at the same time.

 Handling simultaneous projects could feel like literal juggling- while your hands are already more than full.

 The biggest challenge is knowing the status of individual projects.
 Another issue is with switching fast from one project to another.
 And you would have to see your team members’ workload from time to time.
 Spreadsheets and emails only go so far in helping you with these.